lholota/dev-setup/README.md

+## Full disk encryption unlock with YubiKey
+The playbook will only install the required packages, given that the configuration depends on the disk layout it is not configured automatically by design.
+The general steps are (inspired by https://github.com/cornelinux/yubikey-luks)
+- Enable challenge/response mode if not enabled already: ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -oserial-api-visible
+    Note: slot 2 selected by design, requires hlding the yubikey which is ok during the start
+- Enroll yubikey-luks into the keystore: yubikey-luks-enroll -s 1 -d /dev/nvme0n1p2

 # Automated development workstation set up

 To avoid the hassle of re-installing all apps manually, I decided to maintain the development workstation set up using Ansible.